sdedovic/artlib-core/README.md

 A Clojure library for creating computational artwork.
 Inspired by [thobbs/genartlib](https://github.com/thobbs/genartlib) and created as a supplement.

 This is not published, yet.
+See also [artlib-core](https://github.com/sdedovic/artlib-cuda).

 ## Contents
 ### midi